Anthology: History

+Before 20th century

+Europe

-The Palatine Anthology, discovered in the Palatine Library, Heidelberg in 1606, is a collection of Greek poems and epigrams that was based on the lost 10th Century Byzantine collection of Constantinus Cephalas, which in turn was based on older anthologies.
-In The Middle Ages, European collections of florilegia became popular, bringing together extracts from various Christian and pagan philosophical texts.
+The Palatine Anthology, discovered in the Bibliotheca Palatina, Heidelberg in 1606, is a collection of Greek poems and epigrams based on the lost 10th-century Byzantine collection of Constantine Kephalas, which in turn was based on older anthologies.
+In the Middle Ages, European collections of florilegia became popular, bringing together extracts from various Christian and pagan philosophical texts.
 These evolved into commonplace books and miscellanies, including proverbs, quotes, letters, poems and prayers.